LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC.md

 We will use the API for this tutorial.
 Please note Auth0 limits the number of users you can return.
 If you exceed that limit [please click here and wait a few seconds before Auth0 automatically scrolls to the desired heading.](https://auth0.com/docs/api/management/v2#!/Users/get_users)

-Go into the console windows and type this.
+In case you are starting a project from scratch instead of using my Auth0UserProfileDisplayStarterKit go into the console windows and type this.

 `dotnet add package Auth0.ManagementApi`

-Now it should have installed into your project.
-We have declare the Management API namespace in the C# controller where we are going to render the users.
+Now it should have installed Auth0 Management API into your project.
+We have declared the Management API namespace in the C# controller where we are going to render the users.

 We use do this in HomeController in the sample you downloaded.
 Go to `HomeController.cs` now and add the Auth0 Management API namespace.